-Higher seed cotton yield was realized with complementary alliance of in-situ moisture conservation measures with stress management practices in the present study.
-Significant influence by stress management practices also recorded with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 which registered higher seed cotton yield of 1,394 and 1,786 kg ha-1 during 2016 and 2017, respectively.
-This was followed by soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 1% KCl (S2) with 1,238 and 1,580 kg ha-1 seed cotton during 2016 and 2017, respectively.
+Higher seed cotton yield was realized with a complementary alliance of in-situ moisture conservation measures with stress management practices in the present study.
+Significant influence by stress management practices also recorded with soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 which registered higher seed cotton yield of 1,394 and 1,786 kg ha-1 during 2016 and 2017, respectively.
+This was followed by soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of 1% KCl (S2) with 1,238 and 1,580 kg ha-1 seed cotton during 2016 and 2017, respectively.
 The lower seed cotton yield was recorded under control (S6) with 869 and 1,109 kg ha-1 during 2016 and 2017, respectively.
-The increased seed cotton yield under soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 were 60 per cent during 2016 and 61 per cent during 2017 over the control.
-This may be due to the increased growth indices, could be because of sufficient availability of soil moisture and better nutrients availability due to super absorbent polymer application under water stress condition, which in turn lead to better translocation of water, nutrients and photo assimilates and finally better plant development.
-Similar findings were also reported by El-Hady et al. (1981) under water stress condition.
-The increase in the seed cotton yield because of the several factors such as release of growth promoting substances like auxins, particularly indole-3-acetic acid (IAA) and indole-3-pyruvic acid, zeatin, zeatinriboside, proliferation of beneficial organisms in the phylosphere and reacted cytokinins by methylotrophs has been reported as the factors that enhances plant growth of crops, the increase in the vegetative growth of the plant attributed to the increase in the yield of a crop.
-From the above discussion it could be concluded that foliar application of PPFM favourably influenced the seed cotton yield.
+The increased seed cotton yield under soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 were 60 per cent during 2016 and 61 % during 2017 over the control.
+This may be due to the increased growth indices, could be because of sufficient availability of soil moisture and better nutrients availability due to super absorbent polymer application under water stress condition, which in turn leads to better translocation of water, nutrients and photo assimilates and finally better plant development.
+Similar findings were also reported by El-Hady et al. (1981) under water stress conditions.
+The increase in the seed cotton yield because of the several factors such as the release of growth-promoting substances like auxins, particularly indole-3-acetic acid (IAA) and indole-3-pyruvic acid, zeatin, zeatinriboside, proliferation of beneficial organisms in the phyllosphere and reacted cytokinins by methylotrophs has been reported as the factors that enhance plant growth of crops, the increase in the vegetative growth of the plant attributed to the increase in the yield of a crop.
+From the above discussion, it could be concluded that foliar application of PPFM favorably influenced the seed cotton yield.

 The interaction effect was also found significant.
-The combination of BBF with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1recorded higher yield with increased yield percentage of 133 and 150 per cent during 2016 and 2017, respectively over compartmental bunding with control.
-This may be due to the favourable environment provided by the in-situ moisture conservation and stress management practices, which enhanced the growth and yield attributing characters of cotton during both the years of study.
+The combination of BBF with soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1recorded higher yield with increased yield percentage of 133 and 150 % during 2016 and 2017, respectively over compartmental bunding with control.
+This may be due to the favorable environment provided by the in-situ moisture conservation and stress management practices, which enhanced the growth and yield attributing characters of cotton during both the years of study.

-Effect of insitu moisture conservation and stress management practices on economics (Table 8 and 9)
+Effect of in-situ moisture conservation and stress management practices on economics (Table 8 and 9)

-The cost invested on cultivation, gross return and net return earned under insitu moisture conservation measures and stress management practices were worked out and B: C ratio was calculated are presented in Table 5 and 6.
+The cost invested in cultivation, gross return, and net return earned under in-situ moisture conservation measures and stress management practices were worked out, and B: C ratio was calculated are presented in Tables 5 and 6.

 Cost of cultivation

-The investment ( 48,801 ha-1) was found to be highest under insitu moisture conservation measure either BBF (I1) or RF (I2) or CB (I3) where combined with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 5% Kaolin followed by insitu moisture conservation measures with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of Salicylic acid 100ppm (I1S5) during both the years 2016 and 2017.
-The cost of cultivation ( 40,707 ha-1) was lesser in insitu moisture conservation measures alone followed with not any hydrogel and foliar application as control plot.
+The investment ( 48,801 ha-1) was found to be highest under in-situ moisture conservation measure either BBF (I1) or RF (I2) or CB (I3) where combined with soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 5% Kaolin followed by in-situ moisture conservation measures with soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of Salicylic acid 100ppm (I1S5) during both the years 2016 and 2017.
+The cost of cultivation ( 40,707 ha-1) was lesser in in-situ moisture conservation measures alone, followed with not any hydrogel and foliar application as a control plot.

 Gross return